coffeacloudberry/galleria/webtrack_cli/SPEC.md

     </tbody>
 </table>

+**Notes:**

-**Note:** The above table is repeated as many times as there are waypoints.
+* The above table is repeated as many times as there are waypoints.
+* The index of the soonest/nearest point is the index of the point that has been logged in the shortest timelaps or closest according the GPX file, if the time is missing, it is using the closest point.
+The field is discarded if the Webtrack track does not contain any point.
+The value is 0 if the waypoint is considered too far from the track to be *snapped*.
+Such information is useful to locate the waypoint on an elevation profile chart.

 ## Example